-In the last couple of episodes I dance around the rescue team parts of the standard.
+In the last couple of episodes, I dance around the rescue team parts of the standard.
 I want to get into that section here.
-Let’s start with an outside rescue option, since a lot of folks go this route.
+Let’s start with an outside rescue option since a lot of folks go this route.
 If you recall, whenever you use outside resources you must evaluate a prospective rescuer's ability to respond to a rescue summons in a timely manner, considering the hazard(s) identified.

-So you have to have done a hazard assessment first, so that you can have a meaningful conversation with the outside agency.
+So you have to have done a hazard assessment first so that you can have a meaningful conversation with the outside agency.
 Also, don’t forget, bring them in to do a walk-thru, look at the spaces involved, the internal configurations, chemicals used onsite, etc.

 You also have to develop and implement procedures for summoning rescue and emergency services to your location.
 Ask about whether the local authorities use a regional dispatcher, this may delay response time a little, does your site use a different number to dial out to emergency services, instead of 911?
 All of this goes into your program and training.

 Once you determine the rescue team that will be used, you have to develop a procedure for rescuing entrants from permit spaces and be able to provide necessary emergency services to those workers.
-The primary requirement in the first aid standards is that an employer must ensure prompt first aid treatment for injured employees, either by providing for the availability of a trained first aid provider at the worksite, or by ensuring that emergency treatment services are within reasonable proximity of the worksite.
+The primary requirement in the first aid standards is that an employer must ensure prompt first aid treatment for injured employees, either by providing for the availability of a trained first aid provider at the worksite or by ensuring that emergency treatment services are within reasonable proximity of the worksite.

 You have to take appropriate steps prior to any accident (like making arrangements with the service provider) to determine if emergency medical assistance will be promptly available when an injury occurs.
 While the standards do not prescribe a number of minutes, OSHA has long interpreted the term "near proximity" to mean that emergency care must be available within no more than 3-4 minutes from the workplace, an interpretation that has been upheld by the Occupational Safety and Health Review Commission and by federal courts.

 One option these standards provide employers is to ensure that a member of the workforce has been trained in first aid.
-This option is, for most employers, a feasible and low-cost way to protect employees, as well putting the employer clearly in compliance with the standards.
-OSHA recommends, but does not require, that every workplace include one or more employees who are trained and certified in first aid, including CPR.
+This option is, for most employers, a feasible and low-cost way to protect employees, as well as putting the employer clearly in compliance with the standards.
+OSHA recommends but does not require, that every workplace include one or more employees who are trained and certified in first aid, including CPR.

 The first aid training standards at 29 CFR 1910.151 and 1926.50(c) generally apply throughout the industries that they cover.
 Other standards which apply to certain specific hazards or industries make employee first aid training mandatory, and reliance on outside emergency responders is not an allowable alternative.
 For example, see 29 CFR 1910.
 266(i)(7) (mandatory first aid training for logging employees), and 29 CFR 1910.269(b) (requiring persons trained in first aid at work locations in the electric power industry).